melkamu372/StegHub-DevOps-Cloud-Engineering/Projects-25-deploying-and-packaging-applications-into-kubernetes/deploying-and-packaging-applications-into-kubernetes.md

 ![image](https://github.com/user-attachments/assets/659b5283-2332-4af1-944b-28b1946090c2)

 If you purchased the domain directly from AWS, the hosted zone will be automatically configured for you.

-But if your domain is registered with a different provider such as freenon or namechaep, you will have to create the hosted zone and update the name servers.
+But my domain is registered from cloud provider called  cloudns.net I create the hosted zone and update the name servers. and choos one option

 **Create Route53 record**